Vignetting: Mechanical vignetting

-Mechanical vignetting occurs when light beams emanating from object points located off-axis are partially blocked by external objects such as thick or stacked filters, secondary lenses, and improper lens hoods.
+Mechanical vignetting occurs when light beams emanating from object points located off-axis (laterally or vertically off from the optical axis of an optical system under consideration) are partially blocked by external objects of the optical system such as thick or stacked filters, secondary lenses, and improper lens hoods.
 This has the effect of changing the entrance pupil shape as a function of angle (resulting in the path of light being partially blocked).
 Darkening can be gradual or abrupt – the smaller the aperture, the more abrupt the vignetting as a function of angle.

-When some points on an image receives no light at all due to mechanical vignetting (the paths of light to these image points is completely blocked), then this results in a restriction of the field of view (FOV) – parts of the image are then completely black.
+When some points on an image receives no light at all due to mechanical vignetting (the paths of light to these image points is completely blocked), then this results in a restriction of the Field of View (FOV) – parts of the image are then completely black.

 Optical vignetting

 This type of vignetting is caused by the physical dimensions of a multiple element lens.
-Rear elements are shaded by elements in front of them, which reduces the effective lens opening for off-axis incident light.
+Rear elements of the lens are shaded by elements in front of them, which reduces the effective lens opening for off-axis incident light.
 The result is a gradual decrease in light intensity towards the image periphery.
 Optical vignetting is sensitive to the lens aperture and can often be cured by a reduction in aperture of 2–3 stops.
 (An increase in the F-number.)

 Natural vignetting

 Unlike the previous types, natural vignetting (also known as natural illumination falloff) is not due to the blocking of light rays.
-The falloff is approximated by the cos4 or "cosine fourth" law of illumination falloff.
-Here, the light falloff is proportional to the fourth power of the cosine of the angle at which the light impinges on the film or sensor array.
-Wideangle rangefinder designs and the lens designs used in compact cameras are particularly prone to natural vignetting.
-Telephoto lenses, retrofocus wideangle lenses used on SLR cameras, and telecentric designs in general are less troubled by natural vignetting.
+The falloff is approximated by the cos4 or "cosine fourth" law of illumination fall off.
+Here, the light fall off is proportional to the fourth power of the cosine of the angle at which the light impinges on the film or sensor array.
+Wide angle rangefinder designs and the lens designs used in compact cameras are particularly prone to natural vignetting.
+Telephoto lenses, retrofocus wide angle lenses used on SLR cameras, and telecentric designs in general are less troubled by natural vignetting.
 A gradual grey filter or postprocessing techniques may be used to compensate for natural vignetting, as it cannot be cured by stopping down the lens.
 Some modern lenses are specifically designed so that the light strikes the image perpendicular or nearly so, eliminating or greatly reducing vignetting.